 1945 – 1966

 In 1945, there were dramatic changes in the identity: next to the full name of BANK OF MONTREAL, a message appeared that this was a real Canadian bank, and a semblance of a text shield was placed on the right.
-The inscription was arranged in such a way that it formed a pentagonal shield with a red bottom, where for the first time, the abbreviated form was indicated – “B of M.” The fonts in all lines were different: italic with an imitation of personal handwriting, grotesque thin and bold, with needle serifs.
-There were no two duplicates.
+The inscription was arranged to form a pentagonal shield with a red base, where, for the first time, the abbreviated form “B of M.” was indicated.
+The fonts in all lines were different: italic with an imitation of personal handwriting, grotesque thin and bold, with needle serifs.
+There were no duplicates.

 1959 – 1967

 The emblem has become monolithic to emphasize the banking institution’s reliability, strength, safety, and longevity.
-To do this, the designers enlarged the letters, painted them white, and added a gray-yellow shadow on the right side, which made the inscription three-dimensional.
-At the top, they placed a composition that consisted of two Indians sitting to the right and left of the oval shield.
-He personified the benefits received by the indigenous population from the bank.
+To do this, the designers enlarged the letters, painted them white, and added a gray-yellow shadow on the right, which made the inscription appear three-dimensional.
+At the top, they placed a composition featuring two Indians seated to the right and left of the oval shield.
+He personified the benefits the bank provided to the indigenous population.
 At the bottom was a cornucopia, from which fruit fell.

 1967 – 1997

 In 1967, the CEO of Arnold Hart Bank introduced a new logo called M-Bar.
-The original design was invented by Canadian Hans Kleefeld, who works for Stewart & Morrison.
-He created an unusual symbol, consisting of a large letter “M” on a rectangle.
-Notable was that the figure had a clear square shape, as indicated by the trimmed edges of the “M.” The blue icon was complemented by the same blue inscription “Bank of Montreal.”
-This time the font had no serifs, and the lowercase “t” and “r” were connected at the top.
+Canadian Hans Kleefeld, who works for Stewart & Morrison, invented the original design.
+He created an unusual symbol consisting of a large letter “M” on a rectangle.
+Notably, the figure was clearly square, as indicated by the trimmed edges of the “M.” The blue icon complemented the same blue inscription, “Bank of Montreal.”
+The font had no serifs this time, and the lowercase “t” and “r” were connected at the top.

-The M-Bar was supposed to be a banner of change because, in 1967, a new Bank Act was released that allowed the organization to provide mortgage services to clients.
-This inspired management to launch an aggressive marketing campaign by redefining Bank of Montreal’s strategy and identity.
-The reorganization coincided with the 150th anniversary of the financial institution.
+The M-Bar was supposed to be a banner of change because in 1967, a new Bank Act was enacted, allowing the organization to provide mortgage services to clients.
+This inspired management to launch an aggressive marketing campaign by redefining the Bank of Montreal’s strategy and identity.
+The reorganization coincided with the financial institution’s 150th anniversary.

 1997 – today

-When all of the bank’s subsidiaries merged under the BMO Financial Group brand, the familiar M-Bar symbol was renewed.
+The familiar M-Bar symbol was renewed when the bank’s subsidiaries merged under the BMO Financial Group brand.
 The designers made it white and placed it in a red circle.
-This badge was used even earlier (at the end of the 20th century) by individual BMO trademarks but only became widespread in 2002 after the restructuring.
+Individual BMO trademarks used this badge even earlier (at the end of the 20th century), but only became widespread in 2002 after the restructuring.

-Bank of Montreal is now light blue and has small, sharp serifs.
-The word “BMO” appeared on the left to emphasize the overall history of all units.
-In the short version of the logo, the designers removed the bank’s old name, leaving only the main identifiers: the ticker and the symbol in the circle.
+The Bank of Montreal logo is now light blue and has small, sharp serifs.
+The word “BMO” appears on the left to emphasize the overall history of all units.
+In the short version of the logo, the designers remove the bank’s old name, leaving only the main identifiers: the ticker and the symbol in the circle.

 Font and Colors

-The current logo of the financial institution is called the M-Bar roundel.
-It is based on the M-Bar symbol and dates back to 1967 when Hans Kleefeld (the famous creator of The Toronto-Dominion Bank, Johnson & Johnson, and Air Canada logos) created another masterpiece.
+The financial institution’s current logo is called the M-Bar roundel.
+It is based on the M-Bar symbol and dates back to 1967, when Hans Kleefeld (the famous creator of the logos for The Toronto-Dominion Bank, Johnson & Johnson, and Air Canada) created another masterpiece.
 He did not experiment with complex shapes but placed a stylized “M” on an elongated rectangle.
 In the early 21st century, designers depicted this icon inside a red circle to represent the brand’s transition to a new identity.

 Both parts of the lettering (“BMO” and “Bank of Montreal”) are easy to read because they are in Emona SemiBold.
-It is a serif typeface with long serifs and contrasting stroke thickness, created by the French typographer Franko Lui.
+This serif typeface, created by the French typographer Franko Lui, has long serifs and contrasting stroke thicknesses.

-The rondel base is bright red (shade # ED1D24), and the text is light blue (Ocean Boat Blue # 0079C1).
-Blue has been the official color of the bank since Hans Kleefeld designed the M-Bar.
+The rondel base is bright red (shade #ED1D24), and the text is light blue (Ocean Boat Blue #0079C1).
+Blue has been the bank’s official color since Hans Kleefeld designed the M-Bar.
 Striving to be the first in everything, BMO even began to call itself “First Bank Blue.”

 What does the BMO logo mean?